 You’ve probably wondered whether paying for Spotify Premium is worth a monthly subscription, or if you’re better off sticking to the free plan to save money.
 Let’s look at what each tier offers, and decide if Spotify Premium is worth the extra investment.

 Spotify Free is your ticket to Spotify’s massive collection of music without paying a dime.
-All you need is a Spotify account (you can log in with Facebook), and you’ll be able to access Spotify using apps for Windows, Mac, and your iPhone or Android device, along with a web app available across all platforms.
-Unfortunately, the Linux Spotify app is kind of abandoned, so Linux users might feel left out.
+All you need is a Spotify account (you can log in with Facebook).

-On desktop, you won’t feel too limited by Spotify Free; Free lets you choose any artist, album, playlist, or song that you’d like to listen to and rock out to it as much as you like.
-Aside from the adverts every few songs, you won’t feel like huge parts of Spotify are locked away behind a paywall when using Free.
+On desktop, you won’t feel too limited by Spotify Free.
+Free lets you choose any artist, album, playlist, or song that you’d like to listen to.
+Aside from ads every few songs, Spotify doesn’t lock anything out of its free tier.
 If you’re into social features, you’ll have full access to song sharing and checking out what your friends are listening to.

-On mobile, things get a bit more restrictive.
-Using an iPhone or Android device, you’ll still have access to the Spotify catalog, but you’ll be forced to listen to everything in Shuffle mode.
-That means if you want to listen to an album all the way through, you’re out of luck without Premium.
+On mobile, it gets a bit more restrictive.
+Using an iPhone or Android device, you’ll still have access to the Spotify catalog, but you’re forced to listen to everything in Shuffle mode.
+That means you can’t listen to an album straight through.
+However, some select Spotify playlists let you choose songs on-demand.

-However, if you’re on an iPad or Android tablet, you’ll enjoy the same on-demand access to music as on the desktop.
-Of course, ads will still be present, but you’ll be able to choose any playlist or album and listen to it without shuffling.
+However, if you’re on an iPad or Android tablet, you’ll enjoy the same on-demand access to music as on desktop.
+Of course, it still has ads, but you’ll be able to listen to any playlist or album without shuffling.

-When you’re using Spotify Free, you’ll need to be online to listen to music — so no listening in airplane mode to save data, though Spotify Free does have a Data Saver mode.
+Using Spotify Free, you must be online to listen to music.
+This means no listening in airplane mode to save data, though Spotify Free does have a Data Saver mode.

 Spotify has ads about how great their service is without ads.